images

 Hydrorecord is an on-going research project in collaboration with aquatic geochemist David Janssen.

-During a field trip to Greenland happening in 2025, Pauline and David will work on augmented scientific and artistic devices that will take all sorts of measurements.
-Building up on the common knowledge of tool and machine making existant in both the scientific as well as the design fields, the duo will develop measuring devices of all kinds that will foster a holistic comprehension of glacial lake environment changes, and enhance cross-over between art and science.
+During a 15-month collaboration, a varied and exhaustive portrait of various glacial lakes will be crafted, using augmented scientific and artistic devices that will capture visual and physical imprints of the land- and waterscape.
+Building up on the common knowledge of tool and machine making existent in both the scientific as well as the design fields, these hybrid measuring and capturing devices will contribute to a holistic comprehension of glacial lake environment changes, and enhance cross-overs between art and science.

-2024 Participation in the PolARTS program of Pro Helvetia and Swiss Polar Institute
+Realized in the PolARTS research program of Pro Helvetia and Swiss Polar Institute (2024-2025)